 Negative processes such as runoff, nutrient leaching, and erosion tend to decrease as SR increases, while water infiltration rates, gas exchange, and biological activity increase with increasing SR values.
 Because of these relationships, researchers suggest that SR may be a good indicator of soil quality.
 As such, it has some advantages over other proffered soil quality indicators.

 First, it is intuitive; it makes sense to put soil organic matter at the soil surface where many soil functions take place.
 Second, since commercial soil labs already measure SOM, all that is needed to calculate SR is an additional soil sample.
 Research also shows that SR is sensitive to farming practices across a diverse soils and climates.
+Furthermore, SR can be calculated on other measurements such as active carbon (POXC) with good results (Figueiredo et al., 2013).

 Finally, unlike many soil quality indicators, SR allows comparisons between soils with very different inherent properties (resulting from geologic history and long-term climate conditions).
 This quality is the result of factoring in (denominator in SR equation) the organic matter level at the bottom of the normal “plow layer.”
 The levels of this deeper soil organic matter change very little with management, but do represent each soil’s unique climate, texture, landscape position, and mineral makeup.
 Because of this, it acts as an equalizing factor allowing us to compare SR ratios from Western Washington (high inherent SOM levels) to those in Eastern Washington (low inherent SOM levels).